noravitkai/shared-story/README.md

 A collaborative, turn-based story writing web app built with **Next.js**, **Express**, and **WebSockets**.
 Users take turns writing stories together in real-time.

+You can try the live version at [https://lined-frontend.vercel.app](https://lined-frontend.vercel.app) – please note that due to Render's free tier, the backend may take up to 50 seconds to wake up.

 ## Features

 - Real-time collaboration via WebSockets